CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 **1. Change to 1-layer workflow**

 To make things simpler to analyze we will analyze a one-layer case.
-To do that we will replace `optimize-lbl` task with `optimize-variational-circuit` – the same we used inside `optimize-lbl`.
+To do that we will replace `optimize-lbl` step with `optimize-variational-circuit` – the same we used inside `optimize-lbl`.

 # TODO: Update this to v1 standards
 To do that you need to:
 1. Copy `qaoa_lbl_example.yaml` file and rename it to `qaoa_multiple_optimizers.yaml`
 2. Copy `optimize-variational-circuit` and paste it after `build-uniform-parameter-grid`.
 3. Modify its input artifacts to reflect data dependencies (should be the same paths as inputs of `optimize-lbl`)
-4. Remove `optimize-lbl` task (and its definition)
+4. Remove `optimize-lbl` step (and its definition)
 5. Change the workflow parameter `total-n-layers` to `"1"`
 6. Change parameters in `build-uniform-parameter-grid` to `n-layers: "{{workflow.parameters.total-n-layers}}"` and `step: "0.1047197551"`.
 7. Change parameters in `generate-random-initial-ansatz-params` to `min-val: "1"` and `max-val: "2"`